Sebastiao-Assuncao/backend-engineering-challenge/README.md

 This command-line application calculates the moving average of translation delivery times per minute over a specified window of minutes, given a stream of translation delivery events.

+## Prerequisites

+- Python 3.x
+- All imported modules come built into python, no further requirements

 ## Usage

 To use the application, run the following command in your terminal: